 Resolution of the creditor process at Mt Gox, an early bitcoin exchange hacked for approximately $500 million dollars in 2014, is still ongoing.

-Powell says that harmed investors there will likely only get back a small percentage of their funds when Mt Gox case wraps up.
+Powell says that harmed investors in the Mt Gox will likely only get back a small percentage of their funds when the case finally resolves.